nikprov/Recipe-hub-app/recipe-hub-frontend/README-frontend.md

 # Recipe Hub Frontend

-Welcome to the Recipe Hub frontend documentation.
+Welcome to the Recipe Hub app frontend documentation.
 This React TypeScript application provides an intuitive and responsive user interface for the Recipe Hub platform.
-We've built it with modern web development practices, focusing on type safety, component reusability, and a great user experience.
+I've built it with modern web development practices, focusing on type safety, component reusability, and a great user experience.

 ## Architecture Overview

-Our frontend follows a component-based architecture with clear separation of concerns:
+The frontend follows a component-based architecture with clear separation of concerns:

 ```mermaid
 graph TB